jundalisay/superb/content/en/research/sun-tzu/art-of-war/chapter-04.md

 Thus the good fighter is able to secure himself against defeat, but cannot make certain of defeating the enemy.

+Hence the saying:

+{{< q >}}
-Hence the saying=  One may know how to conquer without being able to do it.
+One may know how to conquer without being able to do it.
+{{< /q >}}

-5. Security against defeat implies defensive tactics; ability to defeat the enemy means taking the offensive.
+Security against defeat implies defensive tactics.
+The ability to defeat the enemy means taking the offensive.

-6. Standing on the defensive indicates insufficient strength; attacking, a superabundance of strength.
+- Standing on the defensive indicates insufficient strength
+- Attacking indicates a superabundance of strength.

-7. The general who is skilled in defense hides in the most secret recesses of the earth; he who is skilled in attack flashes forth from the topmost heights of heaven.
+The general who is skilled in defense hides in the most secret recesses of the earth.

+He who is skilled in attack flashes forth from the topmost heights of heaven.
 Thus on the one hand we have ability to protect ourselves; on the other, a victory that is complete.

 8. To see victory only when it is within the ken of the common herd is not the acme of excellence.